PIM for e-commerce

 1. An increasing number of channels

 Gone are the days when a seller could focus on just one marketplace.
-Today’s digital shelf spans an omnichannel ecosystem—global platforms like Amazon, niche marketplaces, and social media platforms such as TikTok, Instagram, and Pinterest.
+Today’s digital shelf spans an omnichannel ecosystem—global platforms like Amazon and Temu, niche marketplaces, and social media platforms such as TikTok, Instagram, and Pinterest.

 Managing product content across this landscape manually leads to inconsistent messaging, outdated data, and missed opportunities.